- 1 History of the Colosseum

 If you’re trying to find tips for visiting the Colosseum, this is important.
 Always pay attention to your surroundings.
 Throughout all my travels in Italy, I’ve never had anything stolen.

 Although it’s a reasonably safe city, be careful of pickpockets who lurk around the site’s entrances.
 Thieves prefer stealing items during crowded hours when there are more people around.

 Don’t let your wallet out of sight or leave your valuables unattended, and in general, stay vigilant.
 If it gives you peace of mind, try carrying an anti-theft backpack to protect your belongings.

 Also, avoid talking to strangers, especially if they try selling you tickets or offering tours.
 Just politely decline their offers and move on.

 Early morning is the best time for photography

-Suppose you want to capture the perfect shot.
-In that case, you should schedule any photography sessions in the morning when fewer people are around.
+Although you can’t fly a drone for photography in Rome, you should still schedule any photography sessions in the morning when fewer people are around.
 Yes, you’ll have to wake up a little earlier than you want, but the beautiful early morning sunlight will make the effort worthwhile.